zudsniper/mcp-notifications/ROADMAP.md

 - Add conditional rendering logic
 - Support for template localization
 - Template preview functionality

+### Phase 5: Enhanced Ask Functionality
+- Implement persistent storage for questions and answers
+- Add user authentication for the ask interface
+- Support for rich responses including markdown and attachments
+- Create a chat history view for previous Q&A sessions
+- Add support for real-time notifications when questions are answered
+- Improve UI/UX of the ask interface

 ## Implementation Details
 Each webhook provider will implement a `applyTemplate` method that: